-- 2) Rest the lower edge of the telescope's dovetail on the saddle's attached jaw, so that the two are fully mated. (image middle, right) Make sure that the OTA's dovetail is actually seated in the dovetail-groove of the saddle, and not being supported by the stability bar. - 3) Slide the dovetail along the saddle's jaw until the tape or mark you used to reference the Alt/DEC balance-point (page 23, PREPAR-ING OTA) is positioned directly above or below the saddle's rotational axis while the saddle is square to the length of the fork-arm. (image bottom, right)
+2) Rest the lower edge of the telescope's dovetail on the saddle's attached jaw, so that the two are fully mated. (image middle, right)

+3) Slide the dovetail along the saddle's jaw until the tape or mark you used to reference the Alt/DEC balance-point (page 25, PREPAR-ING OTA) is positioned directly above or below the saddle's rotational axis while the saddle is square to the length of the fork-arm. (image bottom, right)